cytoscape/cytoscape-manual/docs/Column_Data_Functions_and_Equations.md

 ### Map Source and Target Nodes

 By default, Cytoscape adds columns for source and target node to the **Edge Table**, using equations.
-By default, this mapping happens automatically when a network is opened, and the **shared name** column is used for the mapping.
+This mapping happens automatically when a network is opened, and the **shared name** column is used for the mapping.
 However, the selection of which **Node Table** column to use is customizable.

 To update the mapping, go to **Apps → mapSourceAndTarget**.
 It is possible to select more than one **Node Table** column for the mapping, resulting in multiple sets of source and target node columns in the **Edge Table**.